|

 that they had found a very acceptable campsite.
 "There are

-paused for effect, "a spring for fresh water!
-I know how
+for effect"a spring of fresh water!
+I know how much

 The move was completed, with typical elven efficiency, just after